vrajani/tech-questions/docs/general.md

 # Software problems and examples
 * design patterns
-* Given an array of integers, every element appears twice except for one.
+* Given an practical.array of integers, every element appears twice except for one.
 Find that single one.
-* reverse a string but keep all special characters in place
+* reverse a practical.string but keep all special characters in place
 * serialize & deserialize a binary tree
-* Difference between string buffer and string builder, difference between string and String buffer
+* Difference between practical.string buffer and practical.string builder, difference between practical.string and String buffer
 * Determine whether a list of parentheses "[()]{}...etc" are balanced or unbalanced.
 * What is data type?
 What is advantage of Having data type? what will happen if we do not have data type.
 Advantage and disadvantage.
 * BinarySearch
 * Given a binary tree, link nodes at the same level
 * Anagrams
 * Implement a linkedList
-* find the palindromes in a string
+* find the palindromes in a practical.string

 * Write program to convert a BST to heap (such as the largest number is root, the second largest is to the left of root, the third largest to right of root and so on)
-* Find max consecutive sum in an array
+* Find max consecutive sum in an practical.array
 * You are given two jugs with capacities x and y litres.
 There is an infinite amount of water supply available.
 You need to determine whether it is possible to measure exactly z litres using these two jugs.
 * Number of ways to walk the matrix from (0,0) to (m,n). (with and without obstacles)
 * Design a service.
 Things to consider given service constraints, SLA and so on.
 * 1st round:
-  1. How to uniquely identify the repeating strings from the array.
+  1. How to uniquely identify the repeating strings from the practical.array.
   2. How to search in Skiplist
   2nd round:
   2. How to write Customized Comparator
   3rd round:
-  Lunch with tech manager and find maximum sub array 4th round:
+  Lunch with tech manager and find maximum sub practical.array 4th round:
   1. Binary Search in sorted matrix
   2. Different ways of writing Singleton pattern